-Total expenses in all categories were approximately \$7.9 million, which is an increase over 2015 of 2.51%.
+Total expenses in all categories were approximately \$7.9 million, which is a decrease over 2017 of 3.90%.
 Police and Public Works are the largest expenses accounting for spending of approximately \$5.4 million.
-The increases in expenses in these areas is primarily contractual salary increases but also include an increased paving project plan.
-Savings in other areas accounted for the overall increase remaining low.
-Careful budgeting and fiscal prudence helped to hold this increase to a minimum.
+This number is down from 2018 due to cost savings in almost all areas.
+The Public Works Department as well as the Police Department saw several retirements which were backfilled with employees starting at the beginning of progression rather than being at top rates.
+Careful budgeting and fiscal prudence aided in containing spending while services remained consistent.